-The Hammond B-3 organ that Sparks received from his parents on his sixth birthday, and which he still plays to this day, is just one of the many keyboards in his arsenal on Schizophrenia.
-He favors vintage gear, including the Mellotron 4000, Hohner D-6 clavinet, Fender Rhodes electric piano, Mini-Moog, Oberheim OBXA, ARP Odyssey and Prophet-5, all of which had their heyday in the 1970s.
-‘I just love all of those keyboards from that era,” he says.
+The Hammond B-3 organ that Sparks received as a gift from his parents for his 16th birthday and still plays today is just one of the many keyboards in his current arsenal of instruments.
+He favors vintage gear, including the Mellotron 4000, Hohner D-6 Clavinet, Fender Rhodes electric piano, Mini-Moog, Oberheim OBXA, ARP Odyssey and Prophet-5, all of which had their heyday in the 1970s.
+I love all those keyboards from that era,” he says.
 “They just have a different character.”
-Those vintage keyboards, which helped Sparks forge a distinctive voice as a highly sought-after sideman and studio player, come to the forefront on Schizophrenia.
+Those vintage keyboards, which helped Sparks achieve a distinctive voice as an in-demand sideman and studio musician, were used on Schizophrenia and now Paranoia. – Bill Milkowski